MEDICALLY REVIEWED BY NUMBERDYSLEXIA’S MEDICAL REVIEW PANEL ON JUNE 1, 2020

 But, What if it happens with every other math related exercises?

 Dealing with math anxiety can be a daunting experience as numbers are widely used in our day-to-day lives.
 Both dyscalculia and math anxiety affects a kid’s performance in mathematics.
-But dyscalculia is a learning issue whereas math anxiety is related to the psychology of an individual oppose to maths.
-Math anxiety doesn’t necessarily points out weak understanding of numbers but it can certainly get in the way of learning process.
+But dyscalculia is a learning issue whereas math anxiety is related to the psychology of an individual opposed to maths.
+Math anxiety doesn’t necessarily point out a weak understanding of numbers but it can certainly get in the way of the learning process.

 Take note that Math Anxiety, just like Dyscalculia, is not a disease.
 There is no medication for it.
 We always tell our dear readers that early adaptation is the only cure for a learning disorder.